standsleeping/design-kit/docs/reference/visual-language.md

 ### Padding: always square, role determines scale

-**Padding is always one token on all four sides.** It represents a box's *inset* — the space from its border to its content — and a box has one inset.
+**Padding is always one token on all four sides.** It represents a box's *inset* (the space from its border to its content), and a box has one inset.
 Asymmetric padding (`padding: sm md`, `padding: md 0`, `padding: lg md sm`) makes elements look over-indented and visually unbalanced; it also conflates inset with other concerns (horizontal breathing for inline text, vertical rhythm between flow children, top-heavy emphasis) that each belong in their own property.

 Before writing any padding declaration, identify the element's role.
 The role picks the *token*, not the shape: